ishi0026/portfolio/README.md

 Questions?
-add contents
+1.add contents
-color custom properties - contact page button is ok, will add works page or not? can I change text-danger color? or should add specific name?
+★2.color custom properties - contact page button is ok, will add works page or not? can I change text-danger color? or should add specific name?

-validate html, css -  contactForm for attribute role in form /  socialmedia for attribute role on element footer in fotter???
+★3.validate html, css -  in html, contactForm for attribute role in form →　I can only use some words in ARIA /  ok(deleted footer roles):socialmedia for attribute role on element footer in footer error???

-should use other frameworks??? tailwind? should use media query for responsive? only used with bootstrap...
+★should use other frameworks??? tailwind? js? yes- trying to use animation css or something should use media query for responsive? only used with bootstrap...

 if possible, card links - hope not make it blue and undelined  → bad effect for social media link, so deleted once if possible, icon and favicon make rounded if possible, description pop up when card touched

-card animation delete in specific one →　change class name to avoid move top page's cards → card size optimize in each png?(animate showed difference)

 make button for pdf? or, delete button?